dorinlazar/kl-old/README.md

 The `kltime` offers a simplified `DateTime` that will save me from the insanity of working directly with `std::chrono`.

 Other tools will appear as needed for what I'm implementing.

-# Roadmap

-## File formats

-- **very** basic support for the following file formats is planned:
-  - `(short term)` PoorConfig - a restricted subset of YAML, specs to be defined.
-  - `(long term)` Markwrite - a restricted subset of Markdown with support for extensibility.

-## KL Blog Engine

-Unbenownkst to all my follower (Hi, mum!, just kidding, mum doesn't follow me here), this is meant to be a content management system.
-This is the next thing I'll start implementing, starting from defining a derivation of markdown that allows easy extensibility with external modules and a template engine.

-## KLB

-**KLB** works for the time being.

-- `(medium term)` Support for external libraries, based on either **pkgconfig** or directly configuring compilation flags.
-  I strongly prefer the pkgconfig version, but let's see.
-- `(medium term)` Clear and complete documentation of configuration (**environment variables** and **.depot.conf**).
-- `(medium term)` Specialized folders.
-Perhaps special handling for src/include (but how?), special handling for `src/tests` folder (on `klb test` we could build and run all the executables in the src/tests folder and subfolders), `src/lib` for libraries - things that would get compiled to lib\<folder>.a
-- `(long term)` Support for modules (and a complete switch of the code of the whole KeyLocked Library).
-I'm thinking of supporting special folder `src/modules/` for modules, allowing compilation of hybrid code bases.